PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

 ### Motivation

 Self-hosting is a key part of our unique value proposition for large and enterprise companies to retain control of their data.
-We need to offer this in a reliable and scalable way.
+We need to offer this in a reliable and scalable way and ensure our cloud offering makes the most of these best practices to minimise disruption to customers.

 ### Objective owner

 Guido

-### Key results
+### Key results (End of July 2022)

-- PostHog Cloud is using our standard helm chart and stable by June
+- PostHog Cloud is using our standard helm chart and is stable stable
+- We have development, staging and production environments where infrastructure is managed as code
+- We are running and offering the latest version of key components (i.e. Clickhouse is on latest version)
-- No significant customer churn due to deployment and maintenance issues from Scale and Enterprise customers by June
+- No significant customer churn due to deployment and maintenance issues from Scale and Enterprise customers
 - We're capable of spinning up and maintaining multiple production grade environments (eg staging/EU/private tenant) regardless of business demand

 ## Roadmap